 We have audited the financial statements of Pacific & Orient Insurance Co.
-Berhad, which comprise the balance sheet as at 30 September 2008, and the income statement, statement of changes in equity and cash flow statement for the year then ended, and a summary of significant accounting policies and other explanatory notes, as set out on pages 17 to 63.
+Berhad, which comprise the balance sheet as at 30 September 2009 of the Company, and the income statement, statement of changes in equity and cash flow statement of the Company for the year then ended, and a summary of significant accounting policies and other explanatory notes, as set out on pages 17 to 66.